Riding Dapper for a Cause: A Brief History of The Distinguished Gentleman's Ride.

 Ride: Cafe' Racer, Bobber, Classic, Tracker, Scrambler, Old School Chopper, Modern Classic, Sidecar, Classic Scooter, Brat Styled motorcycles.
 Visit our style guide to check out the bikes that make The Distinguished Gentleman’s the unique event that it is.

-Do: Bring your finest manners, neatest facial foliage, a sense of fun and a smile.
+Do: Bring your finest manners, your most dashing drapes, a sense of fun, and a smile.

-Pay: The ride is free however we encourage those riding to make a donation to the cause as well as consider helping reach our fundraising goals by getting friends, family and colleagues to donate via your personal fundraising page.
+Pay: We encourage those riding to make a donation to support the cause, as well reach out to friends, family, and colleagues to donate via your personal fundraising page.

 Register: To set up your personal fundraising page and register for your nearest ride, visit www.gentlemansride.com/register